bmschmidt/CV-pandoc-healy/yaml_CV.md

     place: University of Georgia
     date: April 22, 2014
   -
-    title: "Data narratives and group dynamics in digital history: a case study in ship's logs"
+    title: "Data narratives and group dynamics in digital history: a case study in ships' logs"
     host: Digital History symposium and roundtable
     place: University of Nebraska, Lincoln
     date: April 11, 2014